15 Mar No Label Test Batch DDH NEIPA by Tony

 The hops used in the No Label Test Batch NEIPA are mainly Citra, Mosaic, and Amarillo, as well as Summit for bittering.

 Aside from the plastic cup distorting my view, once I got a sip on my tongue, I was blown away.
-The mouthfeel was creamy the carbonation was perfectly on point, and the finish was juicy as can be.
+The mouthfeel was creamy the carbonation was perfectly on point, and the finish was juicy as can be with a super subtle hop burn.

 No Label Test Batch NEIPA had a nose of bold pineapple, grapefruit, and tropical notes, but the nose set me up for a false expectation somewhat because it was pretty bold, but the flavor notes were a bit more subtle.